edgedb/edgedb/docs/stdlib/string.rst

 EdgeDB supports Regular expressions (REs), as defined in POSIX 1003.2.
 They come in two forms: BRE (basic RE) and ERE (extended RE).
-In addition, EdgeDB supports certain common extensions to the POSIX standard commonly known as ARE (advanced RE).
+In addition, Gel supports certain common extensions to the POSIX standard commonly known as ARE (advanced RE).
 More details about BRE, ERE, and ARE support can be found in `PostgreSQL documentation`_.